 Farm Forward is working with leading poultry farmers and animal welfare experts to create BuyingPoultry.com—a free online and smart phone-based buying guide that takes the guesswork out of finding alternatives to factory farming.
 BuyingPoultry.com will rank every poultry brand and product in the U.S., so you know how they treat their animals.
 With BuyingPoultry.com, consumers will be able to see who’s best and who’s worst nationally and in your local grocery store, find information about what these companies can do to improve conditions for animals, and make it easy for everyone to add their voices to the cause.
 The site will also provide information about the best plant-based alternatives and where you can find them.

-We're excited to announce that in 2013 development is underway thanks in part to our successful Kickstarter!
+We're excited to announce that development is underway thanks in part to our successful Kickstarter!
 We raised a grand total of $41,692 from 788 backers and received national media coverage in outlets including Wired and Fast Company.
 Sign up for the BuyingPoutlry.com newsletter to receive updates on our progress.

 Enhancing the Effectiveness of Leading Organizations